nfdi4cat/voc4cat/README.md

 ## Acknowledgement

 This work was funded by the German Research Foundation (DFG) through the project "[NFDI4Cat](https://www.nfdi4cat.org) - NFDI for Catalysis-Related Sciences" (DFG project no. [441926934](https://gepris.dfg.de/gepris/projekt/441926934)), within the National Research Data Infrastructure ([NFDI](https://www.nfdi.de)) programme of the Joint Science Conference (GWK).

+We thank the [W3ID Consortium](https://w3id.org) for making its permanent url service available to the community.